Winter Ills and Chills

-- Berberis Vulgaris (Oregon Grape) or Hydrastis Canadesis (Goldenseal).
-Both of these herbs contain the same active constitent, BERBERINE, however Goldenseal is an endangered species.
+Berberis Vulgaris (Oregon Grape) or Hydrastis Canadensis (Goldenseal).
+Both of these herbs contain the same active constituent, Berberine, however Goldenseal is an endangered species.

 Eat a plateful of steamed onions and carrots 2-3 times a day.
 Season with tamari or gomasio (ground sesame seed with sea salt).

 Peel one whole head of garlic.
 Add peeled cloves and one teaspoon of sage to 2 cups vegetable stock, chicken stock or water.
 Bring to a boil then turn down the heat and allow to simmer for 20 minutes.
 Sieve the cloves out of the broth and mash with a fork, then add back to the soup.
 Add cayenne pepper and olive oil or pesto sauce (I always keep pesto frozen in ice cube trays and defrost 1-2 cubes as needed) to taste.

 Slice several onions thinly, and slowly saute with 1-2 Tablespoon olive oil and curry powder to taste.
 Cook over low heat until onions begin to be caramelized.